ansible-collections/ibm_zos_core/docs/source/modules/zos_volume_init.rst

 address
-  \ :emphasis:`address`\  is a 3 or 4 digit hexadecimal number that specifies the address of the volume or minidisk.
+  *address* is a 3 or 4 digit hexadecimal number that specifies the address of the volume or minidisk.

-  \ :emphasis:`address`\  can be the number assigned to the device (device number) when it is installed or the virtual address.
+  *address* can be the number assigned to the device (device number) when it is installed or the virtual address.

   | **required**: True
   | **type**: str